andrew011123/minigit/README.md

-## PyGit: A simplified but functional Git implementation in pure Python to understand how Git works behind the scenes.
+## Minigit: A simplified but functional Git implementation in pure Python to understand how Git works behind the scenes.

 ### Features